-Taking a gap year before medical school is becoming increasingly common as students use that time for various reasons.
+Taking a gap year before medical school is becoming increasingly common.
+Students use the time for various reasons.
 Some non-traditional applicants take a gap year to complete science coursework and gain relevant experiences.
-Some traditional applicants also take a gap year to bolster their application and mentally recharge before the 7-12 years of medical school and training.
+Other applicants take a gap year to bolster their application and mentally recharge before the seven to 12 years of medical school and training.

 The traditional path to medical school is that students apply the summer before their senior year of undergrad.
 By the time they graduate with their bachelor’s degree, they can proceed immediately to medical school when the semester begins.

 In a recent study by the AAMC, 44.1% of matriculants took a gap year before attending medical school, and 33.7% went straight to medical school after college.
 This means that more matriculated students took a gap year.
+So, will a gap year hurt or help your chances of acceptance?
 There are numerous pros and cons of taking a gap year.

 The best way to decide if a gap year is right for you is to assess where you stand with medical school requirements.
 If you focus on areas of improvement or gaps in your application, you will strengthen your candidacy.

-The most common reasons for taking a gap year include:
+The most common reasons to take a gap year before medical school include:

 If you fall into one or more of the categories above, taking a gap year would be beneficial.
 The most important consideration is that the gap year should help you get into medical school, not hold you back.
 So, if there are glaring inconsistencies or areas that you fall short in, a gap year is the right decision.

 If you’re unsure what to do during your gap year before medical school, consider the following tips:

 If you’re applying to allopathic medical schools, you will use the AMCAS (American Medical College Application Service).
 In the AMCAS, there are several components that you can improve.
 For example, the work and activities section is critical to demonstrate your employment history and relevant extracurricular activities.